 The results were impressive.
 Statistically significant improvements were found in total psychological distress, anxiety, depression, anger/hostility, and coping ability in the students who were enrolled in the TM program.
 These changes correlated with decreases in BP readings; psychological stress being a significant known risk factor for elevated BP.
 In contrast, the BP of the control group of students increased slightly.

 TM is a form of mantra meditation; a mantra being a sound, syllable, word or phrase that is repeated over and over and in an effort to bring about spiritual enlightenment.
-Transcendental Meditation was developed in India by Maharishi Mahesh Yogi in 1955 and introduced to the West in the 1960s and '70s after the Maharishi founded the International Meditation Society and began training advanced meditators to teach the TM program.
-Transcendental Meditation is taught in a standardised seven-stage course and the practice of TM involves the use of a mantra which is repeated for 15 - 20 minutes twice per day, while sitting in a comfortable position (not necessarily the popularised crossed legged, open-palmed posture) with closed eyes.
+Transcendental Meditation was developed in India by Maharishi Mahesh Yogi in 1955 and introduced to the West in the 1960s and '70s after the Maharishi founded the International Meditation Society and began training advanced mediators to teach the TM program.
+Transcendental Meditation is taught in a standardised seven-stage course and the practice of TM involves the use of a mantra which is repeated for 15 - 20 minutes twice per day, while sitting in a comfortable position (not necessarily the popularized crossed legged, open-palmed posture) with closed eyes.

-While the primary aim of this study was to assess the effects of TM on hypertension (high BP), it is its highly positive effects on psychological factors including dpression, anxiety and ability to cope with stress that will be of interest to readers of this website suffering from environmental illnesses, such as chronic fatigue syndrome (ME/CFS), fibromyalgia, multiple chemical sensitivity (MCS), and irritable bowel syndrome (IBS).
+While the primary aim of this study was to assess the effects of TM on hypertension (high BP), it is its highly positive effects on psychological factors including depression, anxiety and ability to cope with stress that will be of interest to readers of this website suffering from environmental illnesses, such as chronic fatigue syndrome (ME/CFS), fibromyalgia, multiple chemical sensitivity (MCS), and irritable bowel syndrome (IBS).

 This conditions although primarily physical in nature, often have a psychological component which may benefit from TM, other forms of meditation, or other mind-body techniques.
 At the very least, this study shows that TM could be useful in helping patients suffering from these conditions cope with their physical symptoms and disabilities.